Uridium Plus ZX Spectrum

 Like any good arcade game of the era, a back story set the scene and let you know why you had to skim the surface of these behemoth space vessels and destroy everything in sight!

-Different space-battlecruisers (called Dreadnaughts) were moving into orbit around various planets to prepare for a massive invasion.
+Different space battle-cruisers (referred to as 'Dreadnaughts') were moving into orbit around various planets to prepare for a massive invasion.

 Each Dreadnaught required vast amounts of fuel and would acquire it by tapping planetary cores and draining them of valuable minerals.

-Of course this meant that the planet would be destroyed in the process thus killing every living thing on it - which would no doubt put a slight crimp on your day.
+Of course this meant that the planet would be destroyed in the process, killing every living thing residing on it.
+If you were a resident then it would not be one of your better days.

 To prevent the destruction of these planets, it was up to you to take on these giant ships in your trusty Manta fighter and blow them out of the stars.

-The effort put into developing Uridium on the Spectrum was apparent as soon as the game loaded.
+The effort put into developing Uridium on the Sinclair Spectrumwas apparent as soon as the game loaded.

-The way the text was displayed with a multi-coloured font, the nice synth-tune and the rather cool 'rolldown' high score table all oozed class, quality, originality and polish.
+The way the title text was displayed with a multi-coloured font, the nice synth-tune and the rather cool 'roll-down' high score table all oozed class, quality, originality and polish.

 As I have already stated, Hewson's games were known for quality throughout the whole experience and not just within the actual game-play.

-I was always impressed by Hewson's output (for me they released top-notch titles and are one of the best publishers of game on the ZX Spectrum) and this title did not disappoint.
+I was always impressed by Hewson's output; for me they released top-notch titles and are one of the best publishers of game on the ZX Spectrum.
+This is yet another game from them that did not disappoint.

-Loading Screen And Title Music To Uridium Plus
+Loading Screen and Title Music - Uridium Plus ZX Spectrum

 Uridium Plus - Level One Playthrough